Updated: Feb 11

 While staying at home is still far cheaper, and some say healthier, than institutional alternatives, it can be a significant cost to absorb, especially for those on fixed incomes.
 Fortunately, Medicare Part B can help aging Americans get a proper assessment to determine which remodeling projects are necessary, and Medicare Part C can help pay for the work.

 Hiring a reputable service provider for aging in place modifications is important to safety and economy; Forbes recommends finding a specialty contractor accredited by the National Association of Home Builders or AARP’s Certified Aging in Place Specialist programs.
+Guide to make sure they are safe while searching online.

 Where to start?
 While a qualified occupational therapist will be able to make specific recommendations on a case-by-case basis, certain general recommendations from the National Institute of Health can be helpful to most everyone: